muellan/metacache/docs/index.md

 # MetaCache - Metagenomic Classification System

-MetaCache maps short reads from metagenomic samples to their most likely taxon of origin.
+MetaCache maps (short or long) reads from metagenomic samples to their most likely taxon of origin.
 It aims to reduce the memory requirement usually associated with k-mer based methods while retaining their speed.
 MetaCache uses locality sensitive hashing to quickly identify candidate regions within one or multiple reference genomes.
 A read is then classified based on the similarity to those regions.

 * [MetaCache Github Repository](https://github.com/muellan/metacache)